 Bill Hopkins is a filmmaker and stage director.
 As a teacher he specializes in the relationship of the actor to the lens and teaches this to actors at several leading conservatories and universities, as well as to film directors at The School of Visual Arts and at his studio in Manhattan.
 Bill has produced and directed over 30 documentary and archive films for The Actors Studio and he has directed and written screenplays for feature films, documentaries, commercials and corporate films.
 Bill is also a Producer and Director of Photography.
 Recent work includes the Pilot Episode of Port 80 for CBS/ESPN, Episodes of Sherry’s Kitchen for Cloudy Sky Films and Episodes of Skipping Stones for the Web.
 In the theatre world, Bill has worked as an actor, director and producer at The Iowa Theatre Lab, TRG Repertory, Al Carmines, The Women’s Project, Circle Repertory and Equity Library Theatre.
 Bill teaches Acting on Camera at LSTFI.

 Geoffrey Horne was born in Buenos Aires and raised in Cuba.
 He graduated from U.C.
 Berkeley in 1954, is married and has nine children.
 Geoffrey studied with Lee Strasberg for many years beginning in 1954 and became a member of the Actors Studio in 1956, the year of his Broadway debut.
 He made his film debut in The Bridge on the River Kwai.
 Geoffrey has taught Method Acting at The Lee Strasberg Theatre and Film Institute since 1978.
 He has directed a number of a number of Alumni/Teacher productions including The Glass Menagerie, A Streetcar Named Desire, and most recently Othello.
-He also teaches Shakespeare theatre company, Shakespeare Downtown.
+He is the co-founder of a Shakespeare theatre company, Shakespeare Downtown.